-Outside of those hotspots, most parking lots were underutilized-even during peak hours, lot usage typically ranged between 60% and 80%, with several lots showing as little as 0% to 40% occupancy.
+Outside of those hotspots, most parking lots were underutilize.
+Even during peak hours, lot usage typically ranged between 60% and 80%, with several lots showing as little as 0% to 40% occupancy.
+(The map at right illustrates the highest captured utilization in the study, reflecting a standard weekday during the lunch rush).

 This underuse highlights a key opportunity: with strategic shared parking agreements between property owners, the existing parking supply could support significantly more users without requiring additional surface lots.